Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Experimental Results

 Fig. \ref{F6}(b) depicts the magnetic specific heat $C_{mag}$ as a function of $T$ for different fields. $C_{mag}$ \textit{vs} $T$ features a broad hump (typical in low-dimensional systems) at around $\sim 9$ K. Such a hump is also suggested in the $\chi(T)$ data.
-The presence of a broad maximum in $C_{mag}$ can be attributed to short-range spin correlations.
-We analyzed the $C_{mag}$ data using the Johnston model of spin-1/2 HAF chain \cite{johnston2000thermodynamics} (see Fig. \ref{F6}(c)).
-The deduced value of $J/k_B$ ($\sim$ 18 K) is comparable to that obtained by fitting susceptibility data with the Johnston model.
+To fit the $C_{mag}$ data using the Johnston expression for the spin-1/2 HAF chain, we selected a range around the peak and then extrapolated the theoretical curve in both directions (see Fig. \ref{F6}(c)).
+The deduced value of $J/k_B$ ($\sim$ 18 K) is comparable to that obtained by fitting susceptibility data with the Johnston expression.
 It is worth emphasizing that the fitted curve clearly departs from the experimental data below $T\sim 6$ K. Above $T\sim 13$ K, the $C_{mag} (T)$ data deviates from the model, a behavior which can be ascribed to the uncertainty in the estimation of $C_{ph} (T)$.

 Upon cooling, below $T\sim$ 2.5 K, $C_{mag} (T)$ in zero field show a rapid fall.
 To understand the nature of the excitations from the ground state, $C_{mag}$ data in zero field are fitted with the exponential function ($A_1 \exp(-\Delta_1 /k_{B}T)+A_2 \exp(-\Delta_2 /k_{B}T)$, where $A_1$ and $A_2$ are proportionality constants) over the temperature range 0.06 K $\leq T$ $\leq$ 2.5 K (see Fig. \ref{F6}(c)).
-The data fit well with a double exponential behavior, resulting in excitation gaps of $\Delta_1/k_{B}=0.43(5) $ K and $\Delta_2/k_{B}=3.22(6) $ K, respectively.
-Based on the $C_{mag}$ data analysis, it can be inferred that the Cu(Ampy)ClBr exhibits a gapped ground state.
-The presence of two gaps is possible in case of competing dimer-like interactions \cite{private1}.
-For fields above 6 T, the $C_{mag}$ data in some below 2 K follow a power-law variation ($C_{mag}\sim T^n$) with $n=2.2$, as shown in Fig. \ref{F6}(b) (inset).
-This might be due to the closing of the gap with field.
+The data were fitted to a double exponential, resulting in excitation gaps of $\Delta_1/k_{B}= 2.96(5) $ K and $\Delta_2/k_{B}=0.14(1) $ K, respectively.
+However, the fit below $T\sim$ 1 K with $\Delta_2/k_{B}=0.14(1)$ K is not quite satisfactory.
+We also fitted the data using a single exponential form, $\sim \exp(-\Delta /k_{B}T)$, with $\Delta/k_{B}=2.28(5)$ K; however, this deviates from activated behavior below 1 K (see Fig. \ref{F6}(c)).
+In any case, based on the $C_{mag}$ data analysis, it can be inferred that the Cu(Ampy)ClBr exhibits a gapped ground state.
+The magnetic specific heat below 2.5 K is suppressed on the application of a field and the variation changes from exponential to a power law.
+For fields above 30 kOe, the $C_{mag}$ data below 2 K follow a power-law variation ($C_{mag}\sim T^n$) with $n=2.2$, as shown in Fig. \ref{F6}(b) (inset).
+This might be due to the closing of the gap with increasing field.